 Skip to content

-How Much Does It Cost to Run Furnace Blower?
+How Much Does It Cost to Run a Furnace Blower?

 Even a gas furnace costs electricity: the blower motor that pushes air through the ducts runs hundreds of watts all heating season.
 At the US-average rate of 16.5¢/kWh, running a furnace blower costs about $32.08/month ($384.97/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.